bravesoftdz/interview-tests/test-three/README.md

 #### Consulta executada

-Esse consulta foi a exigida no teste.
+Comando SQL utilizado no teste.
 ```
-SELECT email FROM users WHERE email LIKE '@gmail.com%' GROUP BY email
+SELECT name, email FROM users WHERE email LIKE '@gmail.com%' GROUP BY name, email
 ```

 #### Índice com melhor desempenho